ShamuoonHaider/NextJs-basics/routing/README.md

 - it doesn't have a parent segment. how do we handle those errors?

 ans: Next.js provides a special file called global-error.tsx that goes in your root app directory. this is your last line of defense when something goes catastrophically wrong at the highest level of your app

+PARALLEL Routes

+- Parallel ruotes in Next.js are defined using a feature know a "slots"
+- Slots help Organize content in a modular way
+- To create a slot, we use the `@folder` naming convention
+- Each defined slot automatically becomes a prop in its corresponding `layout.tsx` file

+Parallel routes use cases

+- Dashboards with multiple sections
+- Split-view interfaces
+- multi-pane layouts
+- complex admin interfaces

+Paralle routes benefits

+1- Parallel routes are great for splitting a layout into manageable slots(especially when different teams work on different parts)
+2- independent route handling
+3- Sub-navigation

+Sub-navigation in routes

+- Each slot can essentially function as a mini-application, complete with its own navigation and state management

+- Users can interact with each section separately, applying filters, sorting data, or navigating through pages without affection other parts